SignPath/website/docs/_jobs/junior-it-security-engineer.md

 * Modern work equipment, individually tailored to your needs
 * For employees living in Austria: Public transit ticket for Vienna and reimbursement of Internet expenses

-You will work with our Chief Information Security Officer and Head of Information Security, our development team and our product management.
-Based on our experience and best practices we have established informal processes for your work that we can tailor to your specific needs.
+You will work with our CISO and Head of Information Security, our development team and our product management, and external security consultants.

 Our offices are in Vienna.
 Remote working is an option for this position.